 What does success mean to you?

 It’s getting the product out there and communicating our vision and showing people that you can truly eat well and better.
 I want it to be a household name.
 I want everybody to know about Granolust.
-I want it to be financially successful, I want to expand the collection, I want it to be in all the stores.
-I want stores or hotels to approach me.
+I want it to be financially successful, I want to expand the collection, I want it to be in every store!
 Success for me is building the brand.
-I don’t want to give up.
-I worked hard and I believe that there’s something there.
-Success, to me, would be proving that there is something there.
-I have difficulty owning my entrepreneurial side.
-I focus on the fact that it was an accident.
-I don’t identify as that yet, but all my actions speak to it.
-I’m trying to bridge that gap.
+The past two years have been really challenging for so many small businesses and I’m proud that we are still around!
+It’s difficult enough to make any business a success during regular times but during a worldwide pandemic it’s even harder.
+Success will mean to me that I’ve been able to achieve all my goals.

 Shop all flavours directly of Granolust on their website!

-For all the lust, visit their Instagram @Granolust_
+For all the lust and cravings, visit their Instagram @Granolust_

 Get your hands on the latest tips and tricks of what it means to be a #GOSS.
 In this free e-book you will dive into 11 business traits that will help you grow your business!

 Find out more inspiring stories from women worldwide of all industries.
 Follow us on Instagram @GossMagazine.

 © GOSS CLUB INC. 2022 | all rights reserved |